 This word meaning "prayer"is beautiful in it's sound and meaning.

 ostentatious (os-ten-TAY-shes) 1. intended to impress people or attract their admiration, in a way that you think is extreme and unnecessary.
 2. always trying to impress people with how rich, important, skillful, etc. you are.
+Click to receive the free Daily Vocabula.

 It's beautiful, and it's such a smooth word, and it seems to fit with its